vkranurag/amfoss-tasks/task-15/README.md

-Did Project Euler with cpp.
+Did Project Euler with cpp and python.